 So if you’re still thinking “video marketing isn’t for me,” you’re probably thinking of the wrong kind of video marketing.
 Explore the options before you decide.
 Otherwise you may just be leaving money on the table.

 For small businesses, it can easily feel like big corporations hold all the cards.
-However, one of the biggest issues with scaling a business is you lose the connection you have with your audience.
+However, scaling a business often loses the personal connection you have with your audience.
 Whilst using stats like website traffic effectively helps small businesses to grow, large firms often focus on numbers more than people.
 Customers never appreciate being ignored, so small businesses have an advantage with this marketing trend.

 As a small business, it’s easier to interact on a truly personal level with your audience, through social media, community message boards and even email.
 It could be something as simple as a written thank-you message in a physical order, or even an entertaining video celebrating an important milestone.These can all be effective ways to show your customers that you care about them.

 Whilst you do need to be careful with personal data, it’s powerful when people do give you permission to use it.
 That’s why it’s regulated.
 No-one wants “Dave” from India to pretend he’s an old friend just because he bought their contact details on a dodgy marketing list.
 Legitimate consent-based marketing is a different matter, though.
 After all, if you’ve actually signed up for Dave’s deals, it’s better if he uses what he knows about you to make sure they’re relevant.

 Large firms often develop “personas” to keep their marketing efforts focused on their ideal customers without identifying the real people they represent.
 That technique can help small businesses, too.
 Still, most customers already know they matter more to a small business than they would to a big firm.
 That may even be the main reason they came to us, especially if we’re in their local area.
 For instance, even though web design is a service that can be delivered remotely, I find most people around Cardiff and Bristol prefer to deal with a local web designer.